-When evaluating NSF proposals, reviewers will be asked to consider what the proposers want to do, why they want to do it, how they plan to do it, how they will know if they succeed, and what benefits could accrue if the project is successful.
+When evaluating NSF proposals, reviewers will be asked to consider what the proposers want to do, why they want to do it, how they will know if they succeed, and what benefits could accrue if the project is successful.

 These issues apply both to the technical aspects of the proposal and the way in which the project may make broader contributions.
 To that end, reviewers will be asked to evaluate all proposals against two criteria: